unitycontainer/documentation/tutorials/lifetime/thread.md

 ## The Lifetime Manager

-Per thread lifetime is controlled by [PerThreadLifetimeManager](xref:Unity.Lifetime.PerThreadLifetimeManager) lifetime manager.
+Per thread lifetime is controlled by [PerThreadLifetimeManager](xref:Unity.Lifetime.PerThreadLifetimeManager) type.
 This lifetime manager effectively implements a singleton behavior for objects on a per-thread basis.

 ## Registration